openmultiplayer/web/frontend/docs/scripting/functions/NPC_SetInvulnerable.md

 - Invulnerable NPCs will not take any damage from weapons, explosions, or other damage sources
 - This setting persists until changed or the NPC is destroyed
 - Invulnerable NPCs can still be moved, teleported, or have their animations changed
-- Use this for quest NPCs, important characters, or special game mechanics

 ## Related Functions